We all love hacks (tips, inside scoops). Here are some insurance hacks I’ve learned during my 17 years in this business.

 But if you are always looking for ways to reduce your costs on things like:

-…you’re ignoring the elephant in the room…YOU (and me, if I’m being honest).
+…you’re ignoring the elephant in the room…or monkey in the mirror…YOU (and me, if I’m being honest).

 Pay yourself first: The first “payment” you should make with every paycheck is to yourself.
 Call it your savings account, emergency fund, whatever.
 Unfortunately, most of us save only if we have something “left over”.